kyo1988/Kyo.github.io/_posts/2021-06-03-derivation-of-black-scholes-pde-and-its-analytical-solution-by-arbitrage-pricing-theory.md

 Suppose it is given a portfolio valued at $X(t)$ at any time $t$.
 Here, the composition of the given portfolio is as follows.

-\begin{enumerate}
-\item money-market account with interest rate $r$
+* money-market account with interest rate $r$
-\item A stock modeled by the geometric Brownian motion expressed by the following equation
+* A stock modeled by the geometric Brownian motion expressed by the following equation
-\end{enumerate}

 \begin{eqnarray}\label{stockPrice}
 dS(t)=\alpha S(t)dt+\sigma S(t)dW(t)．